-Looking for a fun and dramatic edging to add to your next crochet project?
-In this video, crochet expert Corrina Ferguson demonstrates how to make a block edging, that’s perfect for crocheted afghans and crocheted baby blankets.
+Looking for a more dramatic edging to add to your next crochet project?
+In this video, crochet expert Corrina Ferguson demonstrates how to create a block edging that’s perfect for crocheted afghans, baby blankets, and more.

 To create this edging, Corrina is using chains and triple (or treble) crochets.
 She works the edging as follows: